Rafipilot/babyGrad/README.md

 ### 6) Current limitations (by design)

 * No broadcasting (except scalar with tensor)
-* No division, power, exp/log, relu/sigmoid, sum/mean, indexing, etc. yet
 * `matmul` is limited to 2D matrices only
-* No gradient reset helper yet (you’ll manually zero `grad` when needed)

 ---

-Notes: the minimalNN.py file shows how the code can be used to create a basic artifical neural network.

-If you want, I can also add a tiny `examples.py` and a `zero_grad()` helper method while keeping everything minimal.